Houston Psychiatrist

 • Eating in front of other people

 Not all of these situations cause discomfort in patients with social anxiety.
-For example; some people may be able to give a speech with confidence but going to a party seems like a nightmare to them.
+For example; some people may be able to give a speech with confidence but going to a party seems like a nightmare.
 [1]

-For example, if they have bitter memories of how they were bullied at school, they may fear facing similar situations while at the workplace.
+If you have bitter memories of how you were bullied at school, you may fear facing similar situations in the workplace.
 This may lead to social anxiety that becomes worse while in meetings or giving a presentation.

 What causes social anxiety?

-In most cases, the socially anxious people have reasons, usually an unpleasant event they have experienced, for dreading certain situations.
-[3]
+In most cases, socially anxious people have reasons why they are anxious related to an unpleasant event they have experienced in the past [3]

 • Being humiliated and embarrassed